 4. Meditate with a focus on body image

-Meditation is great for stress relief and relaxation, but it can also help you to be more aware of the thoughts that flit in and out of your mind — including those negative body-bashing ones.
+Meditation is great for stress relief and relaxation, but it can also help you be more aware of the thoughts that flit in and out of your mind — including those negative body-bashing ones.
 Did you know you can also meditate to focus on specific issues?

 Look for guided meditations that focus on self-esteem or body positivity.
 For example, meditation app Headspace has a 30 day self-esteem meditation course.
 Insight Timer, another meditation app, also offers a variety of guided meditations focusing on self esteem.
 Smith specifically recommends Jennifer Rollin’s Body Gratitude Meditation which is available on Insight Timer.
 Furthermore, you can even search for self-love meditations on YouTube and find many great free options.